A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: The Unified Bregman Alternating Minimization Algorithm

 Clearly, $\uu^k=\nabla_x h^-(x^k,y^k) = -\nabla f_1(x^k)$ and $\vv^k=\nabla_y h^-(x^{k+1},y^k)=-\nabla f_2(y^k)$.
 When the Bregman proximal terms $\B_{\psi_k}(x,x^k)$ and $\B_{\varphi_k}(y,y^k)$ are further taken as $\frac{1}{2\tau}\|x-x^k\|^2$ and $\frac{1}{2\sigma}\|y-y^k\|^2$ (i.e., by setting $\psi_k(x)=\frac{1}{2\tau}\|x\|^2$ and $\varphi_k(y)=\frac{1}{2\sigma}\|y\|^2$), respectively, our Algorithm \ref{alg:proposed} immediately is specified as

-which is precisely the same as the so-named Alternating Structured-Adapted Proximal Gradient Descent (ASAPGD) algorithm proposed in \cite{NT19}.
+which is precisely the same as the iterative scheme of the so-named Alternating Structured-Adapted Proximal Gradient Descent (ASAPGD) algorithm proposed in \cite{NT19}.
 Actually, we can derive some other variants of the ASAPGD algorithm by taking different Bregman proximal terms so that the potentially favorable structure of $h^+(x,y)$ can be efficiently exploited. \end{remark}

 \begin{remark} As discussed in Remark \ref{rem:sc1}, when we consider the case of \eqref{eq:problem} with the form